-- A tab is a container for things you want to display on the same page, such as a chart, a table, or the Visualforce page your created. - An app is a container for tabs that appear next to each other.
-When you create an app, it's available in the app picker in the upper right hand corner of the screen. - A package is a container for things you upload to the AppExchange.
-Usually a package contains an app your customers can install in their org, but you can also upload packages that extend existing apps.
-You haven't created a package yet, you'll do that in the next step.
+- A tab is a container for things you want to display on the same page, such as a chart, a table, or the Visualforce page you created. - An app is a container for tabs that appear next to each other. - A package is a container for something as small as an individual component or as large as a set of related apps.
+After creating a package, you can distribute it to other Salesforce users and organizations, including those outside your company.